rprops/PhenoFlow/README.md

                                           Structural.organization.fbasis,
                  Coef.var.fbasis))
 ```
-Optionally, you can also perform a beta diversity analysis using Non-metric Multidimensional Scaling (NMDS) from the <code>vegan</code> package.
+Optionally, you can also perform a beta diversity analysis using Non-metric Multidimensional Scaling (NMDS) or PCoA from the <code>vegan</code> package.
+The <code> beta.div.fcm </code> function does the calculation and the <code> plot.beta.fcm </code> plots the ordination.
+Additional factorial arguments to be given to the plot function are: <code> color </code> and <code> shape </code> which can be used for visualization.
+The title of the legends for these factors can be specified in the <code> labels </code> argument.
+In case no legend has to be displayed, <code> legend.pres </code> can be put to <code> FALSE </code>.
+<p align="justify"><b> Attention: this dimension reduction utilizes the density values as opposed to the count values which are used for beta-diversity analysis in community 16S data sets</b></p>

 ```R
 ### Beta-diversity assessment of fingerprint
 beta.div <- beta.div.fcm(fbasis,n=1,ord.type="PCoA")